 Amber Smith’s career consists of over 15 years of experience in senior levels of government, a presidential administration, strategic communications and public affairs and the military.
 She is the former Deputy Assistant to the Secretary of Defense (Outreach), Special Assistant in the Office of the Secretary of Defense and was an advisor on the Department of Veterans Affairs presidential transition team.
+She has briefed the media at both the Department of Defense and Department of State.
 A combat veteran, Amber flew multiple combat tours as a light attack/reconnaissance helicopter pilot and air mission commander where she led missions in Iraq and Afghanistan.
-She is the best selling author of the book Danger Close.
+She is a Simon and Schuster author of the bestselling book Danger Close.

 Amber has a master of science degree in safety, security, and emergency management with a specialization and graduate certificate in Homeland Security from Eastern Kentucky University.
 She earned a bachelor of science in professional aeronautics from Embry Riddle Aeronautical University.